CurtisNewbie/Algorithms/REVIEW.md

 }
 ```

 For the precision part, we can also change it a bit as follows for better understanding.
-1e-15 is much more precise than 1e-5, and will yield differet result.
-For example, for `varient_sqrt(24)`: when `err = 1`, it yields a result of 4.911996, but when `err = 1e-5`, it yields a result of 4.898979.
+1e-15 is much more precise than 1e-5, and will yield different result.
+For example, for `variant_sqrt(24)`: when `err = 1`, it yields a result of 4.911996, but when `err = 1e-5`, it yields a result of 4.898979.

 ```
-double varient_sqrt(double c) {
+double variant_sqrt(double c) {
     if (c < 0)
         return Double.NaN;